-Debugging the client
+Debugging the Client

 Information which may be useful for troubleshooting the SSH client is available using the SSH debugging function.
-You can enable client debugging while the SSH client is functioning, using the command:
+You can enable client debugging while the SSH client is functioning.
+Use the command:

+'''

-awplus#debug ssh client [brief full]
+awplus# debug ssh client [brief|full]

+'''